CodeWringer/ambersteel/documents/en/ruleset/rules.md

 >
 > The **PC** walks up to the door leading to the other room, and eavedrops.
 They overhear two men talking about increased patrols and sightings of an intruder.
 The player decides, based on that information, to leave the palace early, as things are getting too risky for them to stay.
 >
 > Had the **PC** failed their test, the **GM** would have told them to move on.
 Perhaps even given them a different piece of information, like hearing noises outside the room they're in, but without a clear direction.
 The player might not think much of it, and decide to stay.
 That's when the guards walk in and surprise the **PC**.
-They can still make their get-away, albeit with more running in blind panic, than sneaking calmly.
+They can still make their get-away, albeit involving more running in blind panic, than sneaking calmly.

 ##### **Fewer Tests Are Better**
 Only have a player make one test per scene/situation, as long as the scene/situation doesn't change significantly.